Constructive Conflict Initiative*

-- Scale-Up Small Group Processes – We need effective mechanisms for scaling up small group facilitation strategies to the point where they can produce transformative experiences in a mass media environment with literally millions of participants (who are likely to also be bombarded with destructive-conflict-as-usual messages).
+- Scale-Up Small Group Processes – We need effective mechanisms for scaling up small group facilitation strategies to the point where they can produce transformative experiences in a mass media environment capable of reaching millions of citizens (who are also likely to be being bombarded with destructive and escalatory conflict messages).

 - Make Fact-Finding Work – More effective mechanisms are needed to help the public understand social problems and evaluate the efficacy of possible solutions.
 This requires improved procedures for assuring that experts resist conflict-of-interest pressures and act in trustworthy ways that are, in turn, trusted and understood by the larger society.

 - De-polarize and De-escalate Society – We desperately need strategies for defusing today's "us versus them" politics with its increasingly dehumanized, hateful, and potentially violent rhetoric.
 The goal can't be to hurt the "other" — we have to learn how to work together.

 - Take Advantage of Mutually-Beneficial Opportunities – Collaborative skills and institutions need to be strengthened to the point where we can routinely take advantage of opportunities to advance both our individual and collective interests.

 - Govern the Commons – We need institutions that effectively defend the social, economic, and environmental commons on which we and future generations depend.
 We also need institutions that protect individual rights and encourage us to fulfill the responsibilities that accompany those rights.